awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 ### Delete a Batch Transform Job<a name="delete-a-batch-transform-job"></a>

-Use the following command to stop a batch transform job in Amazon SageMaker\.
+Use the following command to stop a batch transform job in SageMaker\.

 ```
 kubectl delete batchTransformJob xgboost-mnist-batch-transform